rajatninawe/ASK-Admin/README.md

 ## Angular Starter Kit for Firebase Web App

-The Angular Starter Kit for Firebase Web App implements the connection between various commomly used firebase services and a angular based admin protal.\
+The Angular Starter Kit for Firebase Web App implements the connection between various commomly used firebase services and a angular based admin protal.
+The purpose of this is to provide user friendy access to various firebase services.

 The following is the list of services implemented currently:
 - Firestore Database
 - Storage